meeb/tubesync/README.md

 ### What architectures does the container support?

+Only two are supported, for the moment:
+- `amd64` (most desktop PCs and servers)
+-  `arm64`
+(modern ARM computers, such as the Rasperry Pi 3 or later)

-Just `amd64` for the moment.
-Others may be made available if there is demand.
+Others may be made available, if there is demand.

 ### The pipenv install fails with "Locking failed"!